 A number of nurses and doctors were on hand to help them through their ordeal.
 The students would drink a fruit-flavored cocktail containing a special diarrhea-causing strain of Escherichia coli.
-Thirty cocktails had E. coli with normal pili, while thirty had E. coli with pili mutated beyond repair.
+Thirty students received cocktails that had E. coli with normal pili, while the other thirty had E. coli with pili mutated beyond repair.
 The hypothesis was that the bacterial cells with normal pili would latch onto intestinal tissue and cause diarrhea, while those with mutated pili would be unable to attach and would be swept away by the rush of intestinal movements and not cause intestinal distress.
 At least that's what the sensational sixty would either verify or prove false.